 The Athletic Coaching Program is established for those who intend to coach in interschool athletic programs but do not have a degree in physical education.
-Stud ents who complete the Athletic Coaching Program successfully are issued a letter of verification.
+Students who complete the Athletic Coaching Program successfully are issued a letter of verification.

 The program is designed for all students.
-Non-education majors have found the program to be an excellent alternative to their are as of concentration.
+Non-education majors have found the program to be an excellent alternative to their areas of concentration.
 Any student with an interest in any related future field in fitness, athletics, health, physiology, health clubs, and equipment will find the program an additional dimension to their undergraduate major.

-The minimum requirement for this program is 12 credit hours.
-The following 13 credits are required coaching
+The following 13 credits are required coaching courses: